 You see, I am someone who needs a purpose to my days or I get very stagnant and this usually leads to a minor depression.
 I know this sounds ridiculous to some; I have a new baby!
 What more purpose could I possibly need?

 Don’t get me wrong I love spending time with Jax and not having to work for a little while is a bonus.
-But there is only so much a newborn has to offer in forms of conversation and engagement.
+But there is only so much a newborn has to offer in form of conversation and engagement.
 They also sleep a lot… like HEAPS!

 The main thing I found I had to do to feel purposeful was to make sure I kept busy.
 I would spend my days cleaning the house and washing baby clothes but it was clear that this was not going to cut it.